Our Staff

 SHEILA SULLIVAN

-Sheila has had an inspiring career path, which includes work for local non-profits which focus on social justice, environmental education, and experiential education.
-Her yoga and meditation practice spans over 20 years, and has been a grounding force in navigating the joys and challenges of parenting and being human.
-In 2019, she completed her 200-hour yoga teacher training through Lila East End Yoga with Genell Huston and former SCY board member, Jen Queally.
-She believes that yoga and meditation provide us with the time and space to slow down; to listen closely to what our bodies are calling for; to nurture our spirits; to reconnect with our inner wisdom; and to emerge with a more grounded sense of self to bring into the world.
-Sheila firmly believes in the inherent worth and dignity of all people, and resonates with SCY’s goal to honor each person’s unique strengths and personal story.
-She is grateful to work for an organization that aims to bring the many benefits of yoga and meditation to underserved communities with disproportionately high rates of trauma.
+Sheila has served as the Program Director at Sea Change for four years, working closely with our program partners and teacher team, before moving into the ED role.
+Sheila has had an inspiring career path, which includes being a collaborative leader for a variety non-profits that focus on social justice, experiential learning, and environmental education.
+Her yoga and meditation practice spans 30 years, and has been a grounding force in navigating the joys and challenges of parenting and being human.
+She completed her 200-hour yoga teacher training through Lila East End Yoga with Genell Huston and former SCY board member, Jen Queally.
+Sheila believes that yoga and meditation provide us with the time and space to slow down; to listen closely to what our bodies are calling for; to nurture our spirits; to reconnect with our inner wisdom; and to emerge with a more grounded sense of self to bring into the world.
+She firmly believes in the inherent worth and dignity of all people, and resonates with SCY’s vision to honor each person’s unique strengths and personal story.
+Sheila is grateful to work for an organization that aims to bring healing-centered yoga and meditation to communities with disproportionately high rates of trauma.

 LORA GIRATA